Coronavirus pandemic forces Texas dairy farmers to dump thousands of gallons of milk

 He asked if he could donate it, but that wasn’t possible because processing plants are operating at capacity.
 Van Dieden says it’s a misconception that there is a short supply of milk following the rush on groceries.
 The current surplus of milk could result in lower milk prices paid to the farmer, which could be tough for their long-term viability.

 Maiko Bouma is going through a similar experience.
-He also lives in Winnsboro, running Bouma Dairy Farm.
+He also lives in Winnsboro, east of Dallas.
+He runs Bouma Dairy Farm.
 He has been in charge for the past 20 years.

 “Generation to generation, my family has been in the dairy business,” Bouma said.
 “It’s always been in my heart.”